en de

 Image credit: Las Iguanas in Brighton

-Discover, feel, and savour the spirit of Latin America at Las Iguanas!
-Las Iguanas opens its doors to you from lunchtime to evening and you can feel the cheerful exuberance as soon as you enter the restaurant.
+Discover, feel, and savor the spirit of Latin America at Las Iguanas!
+Las Iguanas opens its doors from lunchtime until evening, and you’ll feel the cheerful exuberance as soon as you enter.

-Find popular South American classics and dishes that are particularly suitable for sharing there.
-The colourful menu entices you for more, and those seeking fun in Brighton have found their new favourite spot here.
+Find popular South American classics and dishes perfect for sharing.
+The colorful menu leaves you wanting more, and those seeking fun in Brighton have found their new favorite spot here.
+Have a lively evening! ¡Buen provecho!

 Tip #10: Mange Tout